Uncover 11 Hidden Fun Facts About Thailand

 Today, nonprofits like the Rustic Pathways Foundation provide support to these conservation centers.
 And student travelers can help with caretaking duties during specialized travel programs.

-Bangkok has some unique traits.
+Bangkok in Central Thailand has some unique traits.
 For one, it’s in the Guinness Book of World Records for having the longest place name.

 Thai people call Bangkok Krung Thep Mahanakhon.
 However, that’s a shortened version of the city’s full name, which is: Krung Thep Mahanakhon Amon Rattanakosin Mahinthara Yuthaya Mahadilok Phop Noppharat Ratchathani Burirom Udomratchaniwet Mahasathan Amon Piman Awatan Sathit Sakkathattiya Witsanukam Prasit